mila-iqia/mila-docs/docs/Information_monitoring.rst

 You should focus your attention on the metrics below

 * CPU

    * iowait (pink line): High values means your model is waiting on IO a lot (disk or network)

 .. image:: monitoring_cpu.png
     :align: center
     :alt: monitoring_cpu.png

 * RAM

    * Make sure you are only allocating enough to make your code run and not more otherwise you are wasting resources.

 .. image:: monitoring_ram.png
     :align: center
     :alt: monitoring_ram.png

 * NV

    * Usage of each GPU
    * You should make sure you use the GPU to its fullest

       * Select the biggest batch size if possible
       * Spawn multiple experiments

 .. image:: monitoring_gpu.png
     :align: center
     :alt: monitoring_gpu.png

-* Users:
+* Users

    * In some cases the machine might seem slow, it may be useful to check if other people are using the machine as well

 .. image:: monitoring_users.png
     :align: center